- Online Course Development

 During the summer of 2020, the Student Academic Support Task Stream put together several recommendations to improve the student experience and help students persistent during the pandemic.
 Utilizing the D2L Gradebook was the #1 recommendation made by the Task Stream.
 Keeping your D2L gradebook up to date is a best practice that allows the instructor to grade and the students to access those grades in a secure (FERPA approved, GDPR approved) environment.
 When all Marquette courses utilizing D2L Gradebooks, students will be able to access all their current grades via a single login (D2L).

 An up to date D2L Gradebook is the best mechanism for students to self-assess their current academic situation.
 It is for this reason that we recommend allowing students to see the class averages, which helps students calibrate their current standing in the class.
-In addition, academic advisors can access the overall D2L course grade of advisees via the advising tool Inspire and help keep students on track during advising meetings.

 If you are using other tools in D2L, such as the Dropbox, you may connect the activities and assessments to the D2L Gradebook.
 This integration between D2L course tools makes grading simple and keeps the instructor and student informed of progress.